ryeash/doctor/README.md

     @Inject
     @Async // this method will be called asynchronously when this class is instantiated public void injectAsync() {
         ...
     }

-    @EventListener
-    @Async("async-event")
-    // when a compatible message is published, this method will be called in a background thread
-    // from the executor service named 'async-event' public void asyncListener(Object message) {
-        ...
-    }
 }